 Coffee Cozy: Cut down on wasted cardboard coffee sleeves by making your very own denim coffee cozy from an old pair of pants.
 Simply snip the fabric to fit your favorite sized cup or mug and hem the top and bottom. [via Doctor Popular]

-Knee Pads: Gardening is a great hobby, but sometimes digging around in the dirt all day can be tiring on the knees.
+Knee Pads: Gardening is a great hobby, but sometimes digging in the dirt all day can be hard on the knees.
 Transform an old pair of jeans into a padded mat to spare your tired limbs while you garden.
 This handy guide will show you how to make a handsome knee pad, but for a quick and easy alternative that requires no sewing, simply cut off one pant leg, stuff it full of something soft and tie off each end with a zip tie.
 Of course, another way to save your knees is to hire a local landscaper. [via Martha Stewart]

 Sharpen a Razor: Stropping, the practice of removing microscopic burrs from a razor, is essential for getting a close, smooth shave that doesn’t leave your skin burning.
 Usually done with a piece of leather, stropping can also be done with a pair of old jeans.
-The coarse texture of denim smoothes and polishes the surface of a razor, extending the life of a disposable blade. [via Instructables]
+The coarse texture of denim smooths and polishes the surface of a razor, extending the life of a disposable blade. [via Instructables]

 Desk Organizer: Using the back pockets from a pair of blues, you can make a handy desk-side organizer, using a board and a glue gun.
 The pockets are a great place to store pens, pencils and all your office supplies.
 Or use it in the garage to store tools, nails or other hardware.